 For severely displaced fractures with an angular or rotational deformity - and for displaced fractures that involve the joint – open reduction and internal fixation surgery (ORIF) may be necessary.

-Despite our best efforts and external or internal fixation, delayed healing or further settling of the fracture can occur.
-Arthritis of the affected joints may develop as well a stiffness of the wrist and fingers.
-This is sometimes an unfortunate nature of the fracture and affected bone. other risks are anesthesia related problems, wound healing problems or infection.
-Sometimes a second surgery may be required to remove the orthopedic hardware or correct some of the residual problems from the fracture.
+Despite our best efforts and external or internal fixation procedures, delayed healing or further settling of the fracture can occur.
+Arthritis of the affected joints can develop, as well a stiffness of the wrist and fingers.
+This is sometimes an unfortunate side effect of the fracture and affected bone, which cannot always be avoided.